-In this week's Martin & Sylvia's Nature School Story, "Camouflage," we learn that Brother and sister’s favorite game — no matter the time of day or time in the year — is a game where you blend into your surroundings and try not to be seen.
+In the Martin & Sylvia's Nature School Story "Camouflage," we learn that Brother and Sister’s favorite game — no matter the time of day or time in the year — is a game where you blend into your surroundings and try not to be seen.
 Martin is usually the master of this game, but when Sylvia learns a trick at Nature School, she becomes “The Invisible Girl.”

 We are joined by Dawn of Mud Puddles to Meteors who shares with us her autumn version of a nature bracelet.

-Last Friday we made fall nature bracelets and I was thinking about ways to take this project a step further for nature study when one of the kids in my nature group mentioned that she wanted to identify everything on her bracelet.
+Last Friday, we made fall nature bracelets.
+I was thinking about ways to take this project a step further for nature study when one of the kids in my nature group mentioned that she wanted to identify everything on her bracelet.
 Of course!
-(Kids are so awesome!)
-While we talk about the things they are putting on their bracelets as they go, they might not remember everything and it would be great to have not only the bracelet but a visual guide to their discoveries.
+Kids are so awesome!
+While we talk about the things they are putting on their bracelets as they go, they might not remember everything and it would be great to have not only the bracelet, but also a visual guide to their discoveries.

-These bracelets are so simple the impact can be deceiving, but they are fun and even addicting for some (mom and dad you will not be able to resist making one of your own).
+These bracelets are so simple the impact can be deceiving, but they are tons of fun.
+Mom and Dad, you will not be able to resist making one of your own!

 Autumn Nature Bracelets